skywirex/teleshake/README.md

 - TeleShake automatically checks your Handshake domains and renews them before expiration.
 - Notifications are sent directly to your Telegram chat.
+- The default Docker image supports two architectures: amd and arm64.

 ### Note